 The diet requires 75% of foods based on plants, ideally organic and local, and 25% of foods based on animals.
 It forbids dairy products and gluten.

 Suggested sources of protein are eggs, sustainably raised meat and fatty fish.
-As an occasional treat, gluten-free grains and legumes should be consumed sparingly.
+But sometimes, you can consume gluten free grains as a treat.

 Significant focus is placed on vegetables and fruit, but it is also appropriate to consume small to moderate quantities of meat, certain fish, nuts, seeds and certain legumes.
 Now Pegan diet is following thousands of people all over the world.